-In her early 30s, Sheikha Al Mayassa is already recognized as the most powerful woman in the art world of her native Qatar, a small Arab nation with very strong cultural roots, according to Art Review’s Power 100 list and prominently appears on the Time 100 and Forbes‘ The World’s 100 Most Powerful Women.
+In her late 30s, Sheikha Al Mayassa is already recognized as the most powerful woman in the art world of her native Qatar, a small Arab nation with very strong cultural roots, according to Art Review’s Power 100 list and prominently appears on the Time 100 and Forbes‘ The World’s 100 Most Powerful Women.
 Qatar is one of the richest countries on Earth.
-Despite being a small Emirate (population 1,600.000), it has the third largest oil and gas reserves on the planet.
+Despite being a small Emirate (population 1,600.000), it has the third-largest oil and gas reserves on the planet.
 The country also buys more works of art and pays higher prices for them than the rest of the world.
 Sheikha Al Mayassa is one of its princesses, daughter of the ruling Emir Hamad bin Khalifa Al Thani with the second of his three wives.
 Keep reading below to see how this princess has used her passion and love for art to spearhead the Museum of Qatar.

 Some of the purchases attributed to Sheikha include Paul Gauguin‘s When Will You Marry? in 2015 for $300 million, Cezanne‘s The Card Players in 2012 for $250 million, as well as Mark Rothko‘s White Center (Yellow, Pink and Lavender on Rose) in 2007 for $70 million, a Damien Hirst pill cabinet for $20 million and works by Jeff Koons, Andy Warhol, Roy Lichtenstein, and Francis Bacon.

 A degree in Political Sciences and Literature from Duke University (North Carolina) and additional curricula from Columbia University make her more than capable to handle these responsibilities.

 She aims “to create a dialog between cultures and demonstrate that Islam and modernity are not incompatible.”
 In 2008 Qatar opened its Museum of Islamic Art, and is considered one of the best in the world.